darconeous/ham-addr-old/ham-addr.txt.md

 ## 5. HAM-64 Address Format ##

+HAM-64 addresses are encoded as up to four 16-bit big-endian "chunks", which can contain up to three characters in each chunk.
 Proper addresses are 64-bits long, allowing for long, complex callsigns.
 Chunks are always stored in big-endian order.

+When writing out a HAM-64 address, each chunk is shown as a four-digit hexidecimal number, with each chunk separated by a colon `:`.

 Lets have a look at a relatively short callsign, *N6DRC*: